Functional Medicine Website Design

 The smartest functional medicine websites give that visitor something valuable to do instead:

-The goal isn't to capture an email for the sake of it.
-It's to keep the relationship alive until they're ready, because they often will be.
-Just not today.
+The goal is to capture an email so you can keep the relationship alive until they're ready, because they often will be.
+Just maybe not today.

 Our free 3-minute website quiz is a good example of this in practice.
 It gives visitors something useful to do right now, and it keeps the conversation going.